-In 1885 Edvard Munch, then in his early twenties, stepped off the boat in Antwerp on his way to Paris.
-It was his first experience of being abroad.
-It was the time of the World Exhibition, where not only technical brilliance was on view but also the work of the European avant-garde.
-Ten years later he became strongly focused on graphic art.
+In 1885, the young twenty-something Edvard Munch stepped off the boat in Antwerp on his way to Paris.
+It was his very first foreign experience.
+It was the time of the World's Fair, where not only technical marvels were on display but also the work of the European avant-garde.
+Ten years later, he focused heavily on graphic art.
 Many of his greatest works, lithographs, date from the years before the turn of the century.

 Mother dies of tuberculosis.

-Trip to Antwerp.
-World Exhibition.
-First experience abroad.
+Trip to Antwerp, World Expo.
+First foreign experience.

-First solo exhibition in Kristiania (Oslo).
-Father dies.
+First solo exhibition at Kristiania (Oslo).
+Death of father.

 Moves to Berlin.
-Forms friendship with August Strindberg, Gustav Vigeland, Stanislav Prziebizewsky and others.
-Focuses on graphic art.
+Forms friendships with August Strindberg, Gustav Vigeland, Stanislav Prziebizewsky, among others.
+Devotes himself to graphic art.

-Struck by a nervous breakdown.
-Treatment in Copenhagen until 1909.
+Affected by a nervous breakdown.
+Treatment until 1909 in Copenhagen.

 Buys small country house in Ekely, just outside Oslo.
-Lives there for the rest of his life.
+Lives there rest of his life.

-Dies in Ekely on 23 January as a result of a lung infection.
-Had received the Order of St. Olav in 1933 and the Legion d'Honneur in 1934.
+Died in Ekely, 23 January due to pneumonia.
+Had received the Order of St Olav in 1933 and Legion d'Honneur in 1934.